OweysMomenzada/Evergreen-Content-Classifier-for-german-Text/README.md

 ## Approach for the Classifier

 ### Time-based classification
 After the EDA (see <i>"EDA/Evergreen EDA.ipynb"</i>), we could see that Evergreen articles behave differently in time than other articles.
 Evergreen articles have been more consistent in their views over time than other articles.
 Other articles have a high number of views in the first days and then drop significantly in the following days.
-So you can classify Evergreen articles according to their behavior based on time.
-The problem is that, according to our results, the classification only can be reliable after 80 days of observation (see <i>"/EDA/Timebased Clf.ipynb"</i>).
+Thus, you can classify Evergreen articles according to their behavior based on time.
+The problem is that, according to the results, the classification only can be reliable after 80 days of observation (see <i>"/EDA/Timebased Clf.ipynb"</i>).

 ### Content-based classification
 Therefore, we classify articles based on their content or text corpus.
 For the classification we will use the State-of-Art Model: <a href="https://arxiv.org/abs/1810.04805">BERT</a>.
 The advantage here is that a classification can be performed immediately.
-We could get a accuracy of over 80% (see <i>"model/Model training.ipynb"</i>).
+We could reach an accuracy of over 83% (see <i>"model/Model training.ipynb"</i>).

 ## Real world Application, API & Deployment

 A Real World Application on some articles can be seen  here "<i>Results and Examples.ipynb</i>"

-We provide this for SCHICKLERS Customers based on an API.
+This will be provided for SCHICKLERS customers based on an API.
 We first store the trained model into a Bucket in Google Cloud Storage and than load it into GCP AI Platform.
 We then implement Textcleaning and other Feature Engineering steps and also the communcation with the trained model on AI platform on a different .py-file (see <i>"Application - API/main.py"</i>).
 In addition, we use FLASK for our RESTful API.
 For our API we implement POST requests to get the text of our customers.
 We then finally deploy our API on APP Engine to provide for our customers online.

 &nbsp;